Improving Clinical Decision Support through Interpretable Machine Learning and Error Handling in Electronic Health Records: Discussion

-The concept of trust scores also aligns with contemporary clinical practice.
-The absolute value of a measurement is less important than how far it deviates from normal.
-This is demonstrated in Figures 6-8, in which a trust score is the most important feature used to differentiate sepsis from non-sepsis in 17 of the 25 clusters.
-For instance, upon encountering a patient in multi-organ failure such as one experiencing significant liver failure (cluster 0, Figure \ref{fig:feature_imp_1}), the degree to which an organ is failing is usually in direct proportion to how deviant the variable representing that organ is from "normal".
+Second, trust-scores (or distance-to-normal measures) introduced in this work form a cohesive way to interpret key insights about patient physiology during the acute clinical trajectory.
+This approach can give clinicians or care providers the ability to quantify a patient's deviation from healthy physiology in a given interval of time, accounting for measured clinical values as well as temporal trends.
+By relying on fundamental physiological constraints rather than purely statistical normalization, our approach reduces the risk of learning spurious correlations that might reflect institutional practices or measurement biases rather than true clinical relationships.
+Trust-scores are an important meta-data that is predictive in the downstream ML pipeline.
+In addition, we found that trust-scores have clinical relevance across the different clusters, as detailed in Table \ref{tab:clinical}.
+The top seven vitals and laboratory data with the highest variance across all clusters are: TroponinI, PTT, Lactate, SaO$_2$, SOFA score, Bilibrubin-direct, and FiO$_2$.
+Our results are consistent with the work of \cite{zhao2021early}, which reports PTT as a pivotal predictor of diagnosing sepsis early.
+The concept of trust-scores also aligns with contemporary clinical practice.
+The absolute value of a measurement is less important than how much it deviates from normal.
+This is demonstrated in Figure \ref{fig:feature_imp_1} in which a trust-score is the most important feature used to differentiate sepsis from non-sepsis in 17 of the 25 clusters.
+For instance, upon encountering a patient with multi-organ failure such as one experiencing significant liver failure (cluster 0, Figure \ref{fig:feature_imp_1}), the degree to which an organ is failing is usually in direct proportion to how deviant the variable representing that organ is from "normal".
 A total bilirubin of 24 mg/dL is farther than 1.2 mg/dL (the upper limit of normal for total bilirubin) than 14 mg/dL.
-In general, that degree of deviation from normal guides the focus of organ resuscitation in sepsis.
-While there is no current precedent for preemptive organ support in sepsis, this approach could translate to management in the context of sepsis prediction.

-We finally remark that our projection approaches are general.
-The proposed concept of using projections to detect and correct erroneous data can be helpful in other clinical settings or non-clinical domains.
-We hope the positive results of this study inspire other researchers to use projections for data corrections and trust scores to enhance their prediction pipelines.
+Thus, this projection-based framework can enable similar levels of targeted and precise clinical management that may not be possible when considering models within the strong interpretation component afforded by such pipelines.